ooaventur/aventurootest/README.md

 # Demo
 [Hit Me](http://magz.multinity.com)
+# Latest News Banners
+The rotating banner creatives that appear in the home page's Latest News module are configured in `data/banners.json`.
+Update that JSON file to swap in new image URLs or destination links without editing the HTML templates.

 # Report Some Bugs
 Find a Bug?
 Please, create an issue and we'll fix it together for a better template.